20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Its docile behavior, however, shouldn’t fool you.

-If you do not shut the top of your aquarium, this seemingly timid tiny fish would sometimes jump out to its inevitable death.
+If you do not shut the top of your aquarium, this seemingly timid tiny fish will sometimes jump out to its inevitable death.

 They enjoy feeding on insect larvae, shrimp, or insects.